jingyu-xiang/blog/README.md

 <br/>

-2. used thread pool to update view counts for articles:
+2. Used thread pool to update view counts for articles:
     * Update view counts would be time-consuming, and may trigger exceptions.
       But it should not
       affect users viewing the